 4. Get your cat acclimated to the carrier.
 Many cat owners find that the worst part about taking their cat anywhere is getting it into the carrier.
 The time to work with your cat on making their carrier seem like a safe, secure and inviting place to be is prior to veterinary visits or family vacations – not when you’re ready to get into the car.

 5. Visit your veterinarian.
 Healthy cats are happy cats.
-While some owners may dread a trip to the veterinarian our practices are cat friendly or have board-certified doctors who specialize in cats and will gladly show leery owners how pleasant a trip to the veterinarian can be.
-We have four locations and pet taxi service.
+While some owners may dread a trip to the veterinarian, our practices are cat friendly and have board-certified doctors who specialize in cats and will gladly show leery owners how pleasant a trip to the veterinarian can be.
+We have six locations and pet taxi service.

 6. Microchip your cat.
 In addition to a collar and identification tag, owners should ask their veterinarian about microchipping their feline friend.
 If a cat ever escapes or gets lost, having this type of permanent ID will make a reunion between you and your pet much more likely.

 7. Go outside (appropriately).
 Yes!
 There are ways owners can safely take their cats outside to allow them to broaden their horizons.
 Cats can be walked on a leash with a harness or confined in a special outdoor area—always under supervision, of course—so they can periodically and safely experience the world outside their window.

 8. Scratch the surface.
 Cats should have places they are allowed to stretch and care for their claws.
 Scratching is an important aspect of feline behavior.
 Providing a long and sturdy scratching post in a vertical, horizontal or angled position is a good way to keep your cat happy … and your sofa, too!